OPG Supports the United Nations Sustainable Development Goals

 • OPG continues to prioritize its social commitments, including our work with Indigenous communities to advance our Reconciliation Action Plan, and our efforts to become a world-leading equity, diversity, and inclusion (ED&I) employer by 2030 by enacting our ED&I Strategy.

-• In 2022, in recognition of the company’s leading programs and practices, OPG was named one of Canada’s Best Diversity Employers for 2023 by Mediacorp Inc. This award marks the achievement of OPG’s short-term ED&I Strategy goal set in 2020 and reflects the work done to build a strong foundation for long-term ED&I excellence.
-After two years of Strategy implementation, OPG is undertaking more advanced work and is well on the way towards its goal of becoming a global leader in ED&I by 2030.
+• In recognition of the company’s leading programs and practices, OPG was named one of Canada’s Best Diversity Employers for 2023 by Mediacorp Inc. This award marks the achievement of OPG’s short-term ED&I Strategy goal set in 2020 and reflects the work done to build a strong foundation for long-term ED&I excellence with a goal of becoming a global leader in ED&I by 2030.

 Alignment with SDG target:12 - Responsible Consumption and Production